objective: build cool shit!

 - making cool projects

 I am now currently pursuing a PhD at MIT working in the Biomechatronics Group at the MIT Media Lab.
+To keep up on my current projects checkout my instagram: @matt.thematic.
 I am mighty busy, but I am still always interested in rad projects.
-If you're interested in collaborating I can be reached via email at: cybanical[at]gmail.com
+If you're interested in collaborating I can be reached via email at: mcarney[at]media.mit.edu

 - Carney, Matthew, and Benjamin Jenett.
 "Relative Robots: Scaling Automated Assembly of Discrete Cellular Lattices."
 Proceedings of the 2016 Manufacturing Science, and Engineering Conference, June 2016.
 MSEC2016-8837